 - More affordable: Was introduced into a lower priced category (46 percent cheaper at launch).

 - More modern: Reflects 3 years and 3 months of technical progress since the X-T2 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the X-T2 comes out slightly ahead of the Z50 (9 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the Z50 emerges as the winner of the match-up (9 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.